-11) The premises has emergency lighting installed.
+13) The premises has emergency lighting installed.

-- 12) There is no chute room or dry riser within this building. - 13) The electrical service cupboard that supplies flat 55 is a nominal FD30s rated door, secured with type 138 suited locks. - 14) The block have landlords' electrical distribution boards at high level on the ground floor of the common area.
+- 14) There is no chute room or dry riser within this building. - 15) Electrical service cupboards are nominal FD30s rated, secured with type 138 suited locks.

+16) Blocks have landlords' electrical distribution boards at high level on the ground floor of the common area.
 When any refurbishment of the building takes place consideration should be given to enclosing these electrical distribution boards in fire resistant cabinets.

-15) At the time of the assessment, it was noted that the landing floor to access flat 55 was fitted with carpet.
+17) At the time of the assessment, it was noted that landing floors were fitted with carpet.
 It is understood that carpets have been procured in accordance with BS 5287: 1988 specification for assessment and labelling of textile floor coverings and & BS 4790 Fire Test to Textile Floor Coverings.
 These carpets have been procured by SMBC utilising third party approved contractors.
 Therefore, it is understood that carpets fitted meet the approved standard.